-Our graduate programs cover the entire range of biomedical research, from the basics of protein structure and molecular biology, through integrative systems physiology, virology and vaccine development up to behavior, cognition, population based genetics, and the impact of the environment on human health.
-Our programs place a special emphasis on the importance of translational research.
+Our graduate programs cover the entire range of biomedical research and life sciences including the basics of protein structure and molecular biology, integrative systems physiology, virology, vaccine development, behavior, cognition, population-based genetics, and the impact of the environment on human health.

-The University of Maryland Baltimore is a leading research institution located a few blocks from Baltimore's Inner-Harbor, which is an ideal location within the nexus of biomedical research on the East Coast providing students with access to an unparalleled level of breadth and depth of research expertise.
-The Graduate Program in Life Sciences is collaboration between the University of Maryland’s School of Medicine, Dental School and Graduate School.
+The University of Maryland Baltimore is a leading research institution in the heart of downtown Baltimore, an ideal location within the nexus of biomedical research on the east coast, providing students with access to an unparalleled level of breadth and depth of research expertise.